 Requisite: A grade of C or better in MATH 111 or consent of the Department.
 Fall and spring semesters.
 Professor TBA.2016-17: Offered in Fall 2016 and Spring 2017

+(Offered as MATH 130E and ENST 240.)
 This course is an introduction to applied statistical methods useful for the analysis of data from all fields.
 Brief coverage of data summary and graphical techniques will be followed by elementary probability, sampling distributions, the central limit theorem and statistical inference.
 Inference procedures include confidence intervals and hypothesis testing for both means and proportions, the chi-square test, simple linear regression, and a brief introduction to analysis of variance (ANOVA).
+This course covers the same statistical concepts as Math 130, but has an environmental focus through examples.
+ENST majors are strongly encouraged to take this version of the course, but it is open to all students.
 Four class hours per week (two will be held in the computer lab).
 Labs are not interchangeable between sections due to course content.

 Introduction to Statistics via Modeling is an introductory statistics course that uses modeling as a unifying framework for much of statistics.
 The course provides a basic foundation in statistics with a major emphasis on constructing models from data.
 Students learn important concepts of statistics by mastering powerful and relatively advanced statistical techniques using computational tools.
 Topics include descriptive and inferential statistics, probability (including conditional probabilities and Bayes' rule), multiple regression and an introduction to causal inference.
 This is a more mathematically rigorous version of MATH 130 (students may not receive credit for both MATH 130 and MATH 135).
 Four class hours per week (two will be held in the computer lab).